 Activates illuminators so that they record events.
 Illuminators are "inert", having no run-time overhead and recording no events, when first linked into a program.
 They must first be activated.
 Check the box next to each illuminator you want activated.
-Only those illuminators that are actually linked into the program will appear in this dialog.
+Only those illuminators that are actually linked into the program will appear on this page.